Artist-in-Residence

 A Seeker’s Sabbatical

 There will be much (and by design, little) on offer for artists who reside with us: A simple, rustic yet well-appointed cabin, ample quiet and glorious sunrises.
-There will be opportunities to observe, learn from and contribute to the daily work of the farm.
+There will be opportunities to observe and contribute to the daily work of the farm.
 But mostly the residency is designed to provide creatives time and space to follow their own intuitive sense of center, recharge their creative spirit and overflow into their work.
 Hiking shoes, yoga mats, favorite authors, and journals are all are encouraged.
 A commitment to turning in and an openness to encounter is required.

 Frequently Asked Questions